Campanula Medium | The Bellflower That Adorned European Gardens

 Soil

-Use well-draining soil enriched with compost.
-For potted plants, add small stones at the bottom to improve drainage.
+It thrives in well-drained soil.
+A light soil mixed with leaf mold is ideal.
+For potted plants, placing small stones at the bottom helps with drainage.

 Fertilizer

 Apply a phosphorus-rich fertilizer once a month during the growing season.
-Avoid over-fertilizing, as it may cause leggy growth.
+Avoid over-fertilizing, as it may cause stems to grow excessively long.

 Pruning